 Google is slow

 Even though Google delivers search results in the blink of an eye, it’s still slow to discover new websites.

 That’s because Google wants to read and categorize the entire Internet, which is a huge job.

-That means your website is just one of billions that Google wants to read.
+Your website is just one of billions that Google wants to read.
 Plus, Google has a built-in bias against newer websites.
-You have to earn credibility before Google will start recommending you in search results, and there’s always another competitor to overcome.
+You have to earn credibility before Google starts recommending you in search results, and there’s always another competitor to overcome.

 But even when you tell Google directly that you exist, you could still wait anywhere from one to four weeks before your site actually shows up in search results, and you might wait longer to get a half-decent ranking.

 Competitors use SEO